Standard Deduction Over 65: How the New $6,000 Senior Deduction Works

 The Income Limits to Claim the New Senior Deduction

-This deduction will require planning to qualify themselves for many retirees.
+For many retirees, this deduction creates a planning opportunity because income timing can affect whether the deduction is fully available, partially reduced, or completely phased out.
 There is a phaseout based on Modified Adjusted Gross Income (MAGI).
-Think of MAGI as all your income added up, taxable or not-taxable.
+For most retirees, you can think of MAGI as all your income added up, taxable or not-taxable.

 If you’re near those levels or you have a year with “one-time income”, it becomes a planning conversation that could save you a lot of money.